flyntwp/flynt/inc/tinyMce.md

 # TinyMCE (Flynt Feature)

 Cleans up TinyMCE Buttons to show all relevant buttons on the first bar.
-Adds an easy to configure way to change these defaults (via JSON file).
+Adds an easy to configure way to change these defaults.

 ## Updating global TinyMce settings using the JSON config
 By updating the `Features/TinyMce/config.json` file you can easily add new **Block Formats**, **Style Formats** and **Toolbars** for all Wysiwyg editors in your project.